Scandi Standard AB

 Strength of Policy

-The company is a signatory to the UN Global Compact and commits in writing to respect all internationally recognised human rights articulated by the core ILO conventions.
+As a signatory of the UN Global Compact, the company pledges to uphold the ten principles concerning human rights, labour, the environment, and anti-corruption.
+It also commits to respecting all internationally recognised human rights as outlined by the core ILO conventions.

 1/1